 Access Requirements Description A dedicated Amazon sub account When creating the project, C3 AI requires: (1) Account identifier, (2) Cloud region.
 IAM user account for each C3 AI Operations member C3 AI Operations personnel must be granted IAMReadOnlyAccess and IAMUserChangePassword managed policies.
 Secure internet access to the Amazon sub account Secure, remote access via internet (VPN access is acceptable) to a bastion host from which C3 AI Operations personnel can administer cloud infrastructure and C3 AI services.
 A bastion host accessible by C3 AI Operations to manage the cluster The bastion host will be used by C3 AI Operations to administer the C3 AI Applications and C3 AI Platform.
-Software utilities required to be installed on the bastion host must include: RedHat 8, AWS Command Line Interface (CLI) v2 v2.49.0, kubectl v1.29, Helm v3.12+, HashiCorp Terraform (1.7.0, < 1.8.0), Python 3, and Docker.
+Software utilities required to be installed on the bastion host must include: RedHat 8, AWS Command Line Interface (CLI) latest version, kubectl v1.31, Helm v3.12+, HashiCorp Terraform (>=2.1.18), Python 3.12, and Docker.
 Access to C3 AI third-party library and image repositories Access to C3 AI and third-party repositories for the container images, Python libraries, NodeJS libraries, and runtime billing data collection.
 If connecting to remote C3 AI, Python, and NodeJS artifact repositories violates security standards, the C3 AI Platform can be configured to connect to local artifact repositories (such as, AWS Container registry, JFrog, and Anaconda Enterprise).
 X.509 certificate for terminating network encryption A fully qualified domain name for C3 Cluster ingress configuration (for example, c3project.customer.com).
 You are responsible for providing the private and public key (and the certificate chain if necessary) from the x509 certificate to C3 AI.
 These are placed in a Kubernetes secret and used by C3 AI cluster ingress controller.